decentraland/adr/content/ADR-284-private-voice-chat.md

 Each update implies performing a different action, here is an explanation on how to act upon receiving them:

 - **Voice chat started**: A caller started a conversation with the user.
 Start the ringing process in the client by using the address of the caller retrieved from the update and store the call id in case the user decides to reject or accept the private voice chat.
 - **Private voice chat accepted**: The callee accepted the private voice chat.
-Check that the call id coming with the update belongs to the private voice chat the caller created and then, connect to the LiveKit room using the connection url which comes with the update as well.
+Check that the call id coming from the update belongs to the private voice chat the caller has created, and then connect to the LiveKit room using the connection url which comes with the update as well.
 - **Private voice chat ended**: The caller or the callee ended the private voice chat.
 If the user is connected to LiveKit, issue a disconnection and end the voice chat.
 If the user has not connected yet, end the ringing process.
 This update can come from the intentional process of ending a call or from any of the users disconnecting from the Social Service.
 - **Private voice chat expired**: The callee didn't answer the voice chat request.
 End the ringing process in the client.